omniaintranet/OmniaDocsG2/general-assets/layout-explorer/layers/index.rst

 Layers
 ==========

-In the Layout explorer (Layers) you can see an overview over all sections and blocks used on the page, for example:
+In the Layout explorer (Layers) you can see an overview over all sections and blocks used on the page or page type, for example:

 .. image:: layout-explorer-76.png